{Tech Europe} x Open AI Hackathon (2025)

 Polytechnique of Paris, eager to explore how technology can drive meaningful change.

-I will be available for an internship starting in May 2025 to apply my knowledge and
+I will be available for an internship starting in Mars 2026 to apply my knowledge and

 Having always been enthusiastic about science, I am excited to explore how artificial